CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/CowSwapBurner.md

                     buyToken: buy_token,  # token to buy
                     receiver: fee_collector.address,  # receiver of the token to buy
                     sellAmount: 0,  # Set later
-                    buyAmount: 1,
+                    buyAmount: self.target_threshold,
                     validTo: convert(fee_collector.epoch_time_frame(Epoch.EXCHANGE)[1], uint32),  # timestamp until order is valid
-                    appData: app_data,  # extra info about the order
+                    appData: ADD_DATA,  # extra info about the order
                     feeAmount: 0,  # amount of fees in sellToken
-                    kind: sell_kind,  # buy or sell
+                    kind: SELL_KIND,  # buy or sell
                     partiallyFillable: True,  # partially fillable (True) or fill-or-kill (False)
-                    sellTokenBalance: token_balance,  # From where the sellToken balance is withdrawn
+                    sellTokenBalance: TOKEN_BALANCE,  # From where the sellToken balance is withdrawn
-                    buyTokenBalance: token_balance,  # Where the buyToken is deposited
+                    buyTokenBalance: TOKEN_BALANCE,  # Where the buyToken is deposited })
             ```

     === "Example"